DiBDV/frontend-project-lvl1/README.md

 #### Terminal session of the game

-Example can be see on [asciinema] (https://asciinema.org/a/QKPEbokO1seKYIDHpYhe2k2Om).
+Example can be see on [asciinema](https://asciinema.org/a/QKPEbokO1seKYIDHpYhe2k2Om).

 #### Versioning guidelines

-Project versioning is following https://semver.org/
+Project versioning is following [Semver](https://semver.org/).